 Mechanisms and manifestos are a start…

-AI systems can’t just succeed in completing their core tasks.
-They must do so without unintentionally harming human society.
+AI systems can’t just be programmed to complete their core tasks.
+They must be designed to do so without unintentionally harming human society.
 Designing safe and ethical AI is a monumental challenge, but a critical one to tackle now.

 In a joint study, Google DeepMind and The Future of Humanity Institute explored the possibility of AI going rogue.
 They recommended that AI be designed to have a ”big red button” that can be activated by a human operator to “prevent an AI agent from continuing a harmful sequence of actions.”
 In practical terms, this red button will be a trigger or a signal that will “trick” the machine to internally make a decision to stop, without recognizing it as a shutdown signal by an external agent.